Astros OF George Springer exits with thumb injury vs Dodgers

-LOS ANGELES — All-Star outfielder George Springer has left Houston’s game against the Los Angeles Dodgers after injuring his left thumb trying to steal second base in the third inning.
+LOS ANGELES — All-Star outfielder George Springer left Houston’s game against the Los Angeles Dodgers after injuring his left thumb trying to steal second base in the third inning Sunday.

-The team says Springer exited with discomfort in his thumb Sunday following a headfirst dive into the bag.
+Springer exited with discomfort in his thumb following a headfirst dive into the bag.
 He was thrown out by Dodgers catcher Yasmani Grandal.

+It’s unclear how long the 2017 World Series MVP might be sidelined.

+“At first, I thought it was the base that caught him and then when I got out there both (Chris) Taylor and (Brian) Dozier told me that the glove clipped his (left) hand,” Astros manager AJ Hinch said after his team’s 3-2 loss.
+“He was in a lot of pain.
+It bothered him, so it was an easy decision to bring him out.
+He is going to get evaluated.
+Other than that I have no idea.”

 Springer was the World Series MVP last year after hitting five home runs in seven games against the Dodgers.
 He went deep in the first inning Sunday for his sixth leadoff home run this season.